Roman navy: 3rd century crisis

 In 267–270 another, much fiercer series of attacks took place.
-A fleet composed of Heruli and other tribes raided the coasts of Thrace and the Pontus.
+A fleet composed of Heruli and other tribes raided the coasts of Thrace and Pontus.
 Defeated off Byzantium by general Venerianus, the barbarians fled into the Aegean, and ravaged many islands and coastal cities, including Athens and Corinth.
 As they retreated northwards over land, they were defeated by Emperor Gallienus at Nestos.
 However, this was merely the prelude to an even larger invasion that was launched in 268/269: several tribes banded together (the Historia Augusta mentions Scythians, Greuthungi, Tervingi, Gepids, Peucini, Celts and Heruli) and allegedly 2,000 ships and 325,000 men strong, raided the Thracian shore, attacked Byzantium and continued raiding the Aegean as far as Crete, while the main force approached Thessalonica.
 Emperor Claudius II however was able to defeat them at the Battle of Naissus, ending the Gothic threat for the time being.

 Barbarian raids also increased along the Rhine frontier and in the North Sea.
 Eutropius mentions that during the 280s, the sea along the coasts of the provinces of Belgica and Armorica was "infested with Franks and Saxons".
-To counter them, Maximian appointed Carausius as commander of the British Fleet.
+To counter them, Maximian appointed Carausius as commander of the Classis Britannica.
 However, Carausius rose up in late 286 and seceded from the Empire with Britannia and parts of the northern Gallic coast.
-With a single blow Roman control of the channel and the North Sea was lost, and emperor Maximinus was forced to create a completely new Northern Fleet, but in lack of training it was almost immediately destroyed in a storm.
+With a single blow Roman control of the channel and the North Sea was lost, and the Caesar Maximinus was forced to create a completely new Northern Fleet, but in lack of training it was almost immediately destroyed in a storm.
 Only in 293, under Caesar Constantius Chlorus did Rome regain the Gallic coast.
 A new fleet was constructed in order to cross the Channel, and in 296, with a concentric attack on Londinium the insurgent province was retaken.